johanix/tdns/README.md

 # tdns

-tdns is a small authoritative nameserver written in Go to be used various expteriments and tests.
+tdns is a small authoritative nameserver written in Go to be used various experiments and tests.
 It is intended to be really simple to understand and modify as needed.
+The repo consists of three separate programs:

 ## tdnsd
 A simple authoritative DNS nameserver with some special features.